GillXXX/itcc105-midterm-belenson/pitch.md

-# ASSCAT Campus AI Copilot – Pitch
+# ASSCAT Neural Campus AI Copilot – Pitch

 ## Problem Statement
-The current ASSCAT student portal is menu-based, confusing, and slow to navigate.
-Students must click through multiple pages just to complete simple tasks like checking clearance, grades, or announcements.
-This leads to wasted time, frustration, and poor accessibility, especially for new students.
+The current ASSCAT student portal is reactive and requires students to manually search through menus.
+This slows down access to important services like clearance, grades, and announcements.
+Many students get lost in navigation, causing delays and confusion.

 ## Industry 5.0 Justification
-The ASSCAT Campus AI Copilot follows Industry 5.0 principles by putting humans at the center of technology.
-Instead of replacing human assistance, the AI supports students by simplifying access to school services.
-It reduces workload for staff while empowering students with faster, more natural interaction through chat or voice commands.
+The ASSCAT Neural Campus AI Copilot is designed under Industry 5.0 principles by combining human-centered AI with predictive assistance.
+Instead of replacing human interaction, it enhances decision-making by anticipating student needs and reducing cognitive load.
+The system acts like a digital assistant that understands intent and context, making campus services more accessible and efficient.

 ## Agile User Stories

-1. As a Student, I want to ask the AI about my clearance status, so that I can avoid going to different offices unnecessarily.
+1. As a Student, I want the AI to predict what I need based on my activity, so that I can access services faster without searching.

-2. As a Student, I want to receive real-time announcements through chat, so that I stay updated without checking multiple pages.
+2. As a Student, I want to receive proactive alerts (like clearance issues or deadlines), so that I can avoid penalties.

-3. As a Registrar Staff, I want to update student information through AI commands, so that I can process requests faster and with fewer errors.
+3. As a Registrar, I want the AI to automatically categorize student requests, so that processing becomes faster and more organized.